Who Framed Roger Rabbit: Filming

 VistaVision cameras installed with motion-control technology were used for the photography of the live-action scenes, which would be composited with animation.
-Rubber mannequins of Roger Rabbit, Baby Herman, and the Toon Patrol portrayed the animated characters during rehearsals to teach the actors where to look when acting with "open air and imaginative cartoon characters".
-Many of the live-action props held by cartoon characters were shot on set with the props either held by robotic arms or manipulated with strings, similar to a marionette.
-For example, a test was shot at ILM where an actor playing the detective would climb down a fire escape and the rabbit is supposed to follow and he knocks down some stacked boxes.
-Naturally, there would not be a rabbit during the test, so the camera would go down the fire escape and the boxes would fall when a wire was pulled.
-Bob Hoskins studied his daughter Rosa playing with her imaginary friends to get the feel of acting with cartoon characters, and performed his own stunts for the film.
-The actor who played the voice of Roger, Charles Fleischer, insisted on wearing a Roger Rabbit costume while on the set, to get into character.
-Principal photography began on December 12, 1986, and lasted for seven and a half months at Elstree Studios, with an additional month in Los Angeles and at Industrial Light & Magic (ILM) for blue screen effects of Toontown.
+Rubber mannequins of Roger Rabbit, Baby Herman, and the Toon Patrol portrayed the animated characters during rehearsals to teach the actors where to look when acting with "open air and imaginative cartoon characters", while Betsy Brantley served as a stand-in for Jessica Rabbit.
+Many of the live-action props held by cartoon characters were shot on set with the props either held by robotic arms (designed by George Gibbs) or manipulated with strings, similar to a marionette.
+For example, a test was shot at Industrial Light & Magic (ILM) where an actor playing the detective would climb down a fire escape, and the rabbit would follow and knock down some stacked boxes.
+Naturally, there would not be an actual rabbit during the test, so the camera would go down the fire escape and the boxes would fall when a wire was pulled.
+Puppeteers included Don Austen, Michael Barclay, David Barclay, Mike Quinn, Toby Philpott, Christopher Leith, Geoff Felix, Ian Tregonning, David Bulbeck, Michael Bayliss, Marcus Clarke, William Todd-Jones, Patty Webb, James Barton, Mak Wilson, John Reed, Sue Dacre, Frazer Diamond, and Charles Schneider.
+Bob Hoskins studied his daughter Rosa playing with her imaginary friends to get the feel of acting with cartoon characters.
+He was required to take mime training courses in preparation and performed his own stunts for the film.
+He experienced hallucinations of weasels and rabbits "creep[ing] out of the wall at [him]" for months after production wrapped, and did not appear in another film until Heart Condition in 1990.
+Hoskins' son Jack refused to talk to him for two weeks after seeing the film, later revealing his dissatisfaction of his father working with cartoon characters like Mickey Mouse, Bugs Bunny, Daffy Duck and Yosemite Sam and not letting him meet them.
+Charles Fleischer insisted on wearing a Roger Rabbit costume while on the set, to get into character.
+Principal photography began on December 12, 1986, and lasted for seven and a half months at Elstree Studios, with an additional month in Los Angeles and at ILM for blue screen effects of Toontown.

 The Dimco Buildings in London were dressed as the fictional Acme Factory.
-The entrance of Desilu Studios in Los Angeles served as the fictional Maroon Cartoon Studio lot.
-The scene in which Roger sees birds instead of stars after a refrigerator falls on him during the shooting of the cartoon Somethin's Cookin at the beginning of the film was the last scene ever shot.
+The entrance of Desilu-Cahuenga Studios in Los Angeles served as the fictional Maroon Cartoon Studio lot.
+The exterior scene in front of Eddie's office was filmed at the now demolished Farr apartment building which was located on South Hope Street between 11th and 12th Street in Downtown Los Angeles; the exterior street scene around Eddie's office including the Pacific Electric Railway Station built set was also filmed on the same street.
+The scene in which a flattened Judge Doom reinflates himself was made using stop motion animation, done by Tom St. Amand.
+The puppets were made by Paula Lucchesi and Sheila Duignan.
+The scene in which Roger sees birds instead of stars after a refrigerator falls on him during the shooting of the cartoon Somethin's Cookin at the beginning of the film was the last scene to be shot.